andrew-farrell/jupyter-hpcc/README.md

 e.g. Transform your data at scale with HPCC using ECL then visualise the results using Python and matplotlib

 ## Get started
-* download hpcc_magic.put to your jupyter folder
+* download hpcc_magic.py and put it in your jupyter notebook project folder

 ## How to raise issues or feature requests:
 * https://github.com/andrew-farrell/jupyter-hpcc/issues